joseeden/joeden/docs/002-IT-Foundations/007-Computer-Architecture.md

 ## Abstraction

-When we interact with our computers we use our mouse, keyboard or even a touch screen.
-We don't tell it the actual zeros and ones it needs to understand something.
-But wait, we actually do.
-We just don't ever have to worry about it.

-We use the concept of abstraction to take a relatively complex system and simplify it for our use.
-You use abstraction every day in the real world, and you may not even know it.
+When we engage with computers through our mouse, keyboard, or touch screen, we're not directly commanding it with zeros and ones, although underneath, that's exactly what happens.
+This concept of abstraction simplifies the complexity of computer systems for everyday use, a principle ubiquitous in our daily lives.

 <p align=center>
 ![](/img/docs/comparchunderthehood.png)
 </p>

-If you've ever driven a car, you don't need to know how to operate the transmission or the engine directly.
-There's a steering wheel, some pedals, maybe a gear stick.
-If you buy a car from a different manufacturer, you operate it in pretty much the same way even though the stuff under the hood might be completely different.
-This is the essence of abstraction.

-**Abstraction** hides complexity by providing a common interface, the steering wheel, pedals, gear stick, and gauges in our car example.

-The same thing happens in our computer.
-We don't need to know how works underneath the hood.
-We have a mouse and a keyboard we can use to interact with it.
-Thanks to abstractions, the average computer user doesn't have to worry about the technical details.

-In computing, we use abstraction to make a very complex problem, like how to make computers work, easier to think about.
-We do that by breaking it apart into simpler ideas that describe single concepts or individual jobs that need to be done, and then stack them in layers.
-It's a fundamental concept in the computing world.

-One other simple example of abstraction in an IT role that you might see a lot is an error message.
-We don't have to dig through someone else's code and find a bug.
-This has been abstracted out for us already in the form of an error message.
+Consider driving a car: you operate it using familiar controls like the steering wheel, pedals, and gear stick, regardless of the intricacies under the hood, which can vary greatly between different car manufacturers.
+This is the essence of abstraction—providing a simplified interface while hiding underlying complexity.

+In computing, **abstraction** enables us to handle complex tasks without needing to understand the intricate details of how the system works.
+Interfaces like the mouse and keyboard shield us from the technical complexities, allowing users to interact with computers effortlessly.

+We employ abstraction in computing by breaking down complex problems into simpler, manageable concepts organized into layers.
+This layered approach is foundational in computer science and IT, enabling us to build and operate sophisticated systems effectively.

+An everyday example of abstraction in IT is the use of **error messages**.
+Instead of delving into intricate code to diagnose a problem, error messages like "file not found" abstractly convey vital information, facilitating quicker problem-solving and reducing downtime.

 <p align=center>
 ![](/img/docs/comparchfilenotfound.png)
 </p>

-A simple error message like "file not found" actually tells us a lot of information and saves us time to figure out a solution.
-Can you imagine if instead of abstracting an error message our computer did nothing and we had no clue where to start looking for answers?

-Abstraction helps us in many ways that we don't even realize.
+Imagine the alternative—dealing with a system that provides no feedback or guidance.
+Abstraction not only simplifies our interactions with technology but also enhances efficiency and usability in countless ways.

-## Breaking down into Parts
+## Breaking Down into Parts

-A computer can be cut into four main layers:
+A computer system can be dissected into four main layers:

-- hardware
-- operating system
-- software
-- users

 ### Hardware

-The hardware layer is made up of the physical components of a computer.
-These are objects you can physically hold in your hand.
-Laptops, phones, monitors, keyboards, you get the idea.
+The hardware layer comprises the physical components of a computer system—devices like laptops, phones, monitors, and keyboards that we can touch and manipulate.

-### Operating system
+### Operating System

-The operating system allows hardware to communicate with the system.
-Hardware is created by many different manufacturers.
-The operating system allows them to be used with our system, regardless of where it came from.
+The operating system acts as an intermediary between the hardware and software, facilitating communication and enabling diverse hardware components to function seamlessly within the system.

 ### Software

-The software layer is how we as humans interact with our computers.
-When you use a computer, you're given a vast amount of software that you interact with, whether it's a mobile app, a web browser, a word processor, or the operating system itself.
+Software represents the applications and programs that enable human-computer interaction.
+From mobile apps to web browsers and productivity software, this layer encompasses everything users interact with to perform tasks on their devices.

 ### User

-The last layer may not seem like it's part of the system, but it's an essential layer of the computer architecture, the user.

-The user interacts with the computer and she can do more than that.
-She can operate, maintain, and even program the computer.
-The user layer is one of the most important layers we'll learn about.

-When you step into the field of IT, you may have your hands full with the technical aspects, but the most important part of IT is the human element.
-While we work with computers every day, it is the user interaction that makes up most of our job, from responding to user emails to fixing their computers.

-## Next Steps

-Let's now jump onto the first layer: the [hardware](./027-Computer-Hardware.md). -->
+At the topmost layer is the user, an integral part of the computer architecture.
+Users not only interact with the system but also operate, maintain, and sometimes even develop software for it.
+The user layer underscores the human element in computing, emphasizing user experience and interaction as pivotal aspects of IT.

+In the realm of IT, while technical proficiency is crucial, understanding and catering to user needs and interactions are equally paramount.
+Whether troubleshooting issues or developing new software, the user remains central to the functionality and success of computer systems.